Programmes

 Fashion Media and Industries

-Focus on the business side of fashion and the emergence of new and developing creative roles within the industry.
+Focus on the business side of fashion, media and communication in the fast-growing fashion industry.

 Duration